 - 2 eggs, lightly beaten

-- 2 cups cold cooked long-grain rice (like Jasmine or even brown)
+- 2 cups cold cooked long-grain rice (like Jasmine, white or brown)

 - 1 cup frozen diced carrots and peas, thawed

 - ¼ teaspoon coriander spice